Where should I invest or save my money?

 The main reasons to invest your money are for long-term financial security and to build your wealth.
 If you’re considering where to invest your money, it’s important to know what your goals are first, so you can choose the best place to save money for you.

-You never know what’s around the corner, so in addition to any investments you decide to pursue, it’s important to have savings to fall back on, and having savings so you can enjoy your retirement might be another consideration.
+You never know what’s around the corner, so if you do decide to begin investing in Ireland it’s important to have first paid off any debt, built up a 3-6 month emergency pot, and have made pension provisions so you can enjoy your retirement.

-There’s no one-size-fits-all approach when it comes to investing, nor is there a “best way” to invest your money.
+There’s no one-size-fits-all approach when it comes to investing in Ireland, nor is there a “best way” to invest your money.
 How you invest will depend entirely on your financial situation.
 Think about what your investment horizon might look like, whether you’ll need access to your money and what your financial goals are, both in the short and long term.

 One of the most important things to consider before you start investing is risk.
 Investing money doesn’t provide guaranteed returns, so it’s important to understand the risk involved (that you might lose money) and, equally importantly, to understand the amount of risk you’re comfortable taking, to try and maximise returns on your investments.
 Investing isn’t for everyone, especially if you’re more risk-averse, as no matter where you invest your money, it’s subject to unpredictable rises and falls.